apigear-io/apigear-docs/docs/studio/simulations.md

 Now you can target your client API towards the simulation server and use the API to test the simulation, without a service backend required.

-The simulation document format are described in the [simulation guide](/simulation).
+The simulation document format is described in the [simulation guide](/simulation).